KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/homework/media-query.md

   }
   ```
   {% hint style='tip' %}
-You can see the width of your app when using Chrome Dev Tools and looking at the Box Model diagram in the **Styles** tab.
+You can see the width of your app when using Chrome DevTools and looking at the Box Model diagram in the **Styles** tab.
   {% endhint %}
-1. Copy the `.grid-container` style and paste it inside the media query.
+1. Copy the entire `.grid-container` style (including classname and curly braces) and paste it inside the media query.
 Save your file and reload the page in Chrome.
 Resize the browser to decrease width.
 You won't see any changes yet because you have the same styles applied both screen widths.
 1. To define 2 rows, split the `grid-areas` to separate entries.
 Edit the `grid-template-areas` in the media query to
   ```css
     grid-template-areas: